 The Companies Law has no equivalent provision to Delaware law regarding the limitation of director's liability; however, Cayman law will not allow the limitation of a director's liability for his own fraud, willful neglect or willful default.
-Transocean-Cayman's articles follow closely current provisions of Delaware law and provide that the directors shall have no personal liability to Transocean-Cayman or its shareholders for monetary damages for breach of fiduciary duty as a director, except in the same circumstances as described for Delaware corporations.
+Transocean-Cayman's articles follow closely current provisions of Delaware law and provide that the - - breaching the duty of loyalty to the corporation or directors shall have no personal liability to Transocean-Cayman or its shareholders for monetary damages for breach of fiduciary duty as a director, except in the same circumstances as described for Delaware corporations.